Skip to content

 International (including EU)

-Applicants who are self-funded and assessed by the University of Hull as paying the overseas tuition fee rate are required to pay a non-refundable deposit at the point of offer to secure a place for 2024-entry.
+Applicants who are self-funded and assessed by the University of Hull as paying the overseas tuition fee rate are required to pay a non-refundable deposit at the point of offer.
 A place will not be guaranteed until the full deposit has been received.
 The University reserves the right to stop accepting deposit payments once course places are full and, as a result, may defer an offer to the next available intake.
 Find out more about the University of Hull Tuition Fee Deposit.

 Funding